 What do you need to know in order to get the most out of this new meet and greet location?

 First, Princess Fairytale Hall (PFH) is now the permanent home of two of your favorite princesses, Rapunzel and Cinderella.
-Both princesses meet daily from park open to closing, and each has a surprise princess friend with her on a daily basis, as well.
+Both princesses meet daily from park open to closing.
 You can find out which princesses will be meeting and greeting on the daily Times Guide available at the park entrances and many retail locations, as well as at Guest Relations.
 FastPass+ is available for Princess Fairytale Hall, with Cinderella and Rapunzel’s lines each requiring a separate pass.
 Guests may schedule FastPass+ using the My Disney Experience app on their phones or at park kiosks.
+On April 20, Princess Fairytale Hall will begin hosting Anna and Elsa from Disney’s Frozen.
+The girls will greet with another surprise princess in one room and Cinderella and Rapunzel will be moved to a room together.
+Fastpass+ will be available for meet and greets with these princesses beginning April 20, 2014.
+Given their popularity, it is certain that Anna and Elsa’s wait times will be some of the highest on property.
+It’s recommended that you use Fastpass+ to see them.

 The queue lines are a combination of covered outdoor space and air-conditioned indoor space, which can be a relief in the heat.
 They are somewhat short, however, and it wouldn’t surprise me to see standby lines stretch out into the uncovered walkway during peak season.